-Minimum Timeframe prior to audit commencement date Requirement At least 40 business days The Provider must download the QAF Audit Plan template from the Provider Portal.
-The Provider must complete the QAF Audit Plan with the Quality Auditor The Audit Plan must include the Provider's Workforce Australia Services business Where IT issues prevent Audit Plan download, Providers must email their request to ESQAF@dewr.gov.au The department will provide the template to the Provider within 24 hours of receiving the request.
-At least 30 business days The Provider must send the completed QAF Audit Plan to the department (via ESQAF@dewr.gov.au) for approval and copy in the relevant department Provider Lead.
-At least 25 business days The department will send an email approving or requesting changes to the QAF Audit Plan.
-Where the QAF Audit Plan is approved, the department will send the Provider (copying in the CAB identified in the Audit Plan): the Self-Assessment Tool the Quality Principles Audit Report Template the CAP Template.
-At least 20 business days Where the department requests changes to the QAF Audit Plan: the Provider must send an updated QAF Audit Plan to the department (via ESQAF@dewr.gov.au) for approval and copy in the department Provider Lead.
-The department will respond to the relevant updated QAF Audit Plan within 2 business days of the QAF Audit Plan being received.
+Minimum Timeframe prior to audit commencement date Requirement At least 40 business days The Provider must download the Audit Plan template from the Provider Portal.
+The Provider must complete and sign the Audit Plan with the Quality Auditor The Audit Plan must include the Provider's Workforce Australia Services business Where IT issues prevent Audit Plan download, Providers must email their request to ESQAF@dewr.gov.au The Department will provide the template to the Provider within 24 hours of receiving the request.
+At least 30 business days The Provider must send the completed Audit Plan to the Department (via ESQAF@dewr.gov.au) for approval and copy in the relevant Department Provider Lead.
+At least 25 business days The Department will send an email approving or requesting changes to the Audit Plan.
+Where the Audit Plan is approved, the Department will send the Provider (copying in the CAB identified in the Audit Plan) confirmation of Audit Plan documentation approval.
+The Provider must download the following templates from the Provider Portal: the self-assessment tool the Quality Principles Applit Page and Taggedate the Quality Principles Audit Report Template the CAR Template o the CAP Template.

+At least 20 business days Where the Department requests changes to the Audit Plan. the Provider must send an updated Audit Plan documentation to the Department (via ESQAF@dewr.gov.au) for approval and copy in the Department Provider Lead.
+The Department will aim to respond to the relevant updated Audit Plan documentation within 2 business days of the Audit Plan being received.

-Where an approved Quality Principles QAF Audit Plan needs to be changed (eg: a change to the sites being audited), the Provider must resubmit this to the department (via ESQAF@dewr.gov.au and copy in the relevant department Provider Lead) for reapproval as soon as possible, but prior to the commencement of the Quality Principles Audit.
+Where an approved Quality Principles Audit Plan needs to be changed (e.g.: a change to the Sites being audited), the Provider must resubmit the revised Audit Plan to the Department (via ESQAF@dewr.gov.au and copy in the relevant Department Provider Lead) for reapproval as soon as possible, but prior to the commencement of the Quality Principles Audit.

-The department will respond to the revised QAF Audit Plan within 2 business days of the QAF Audit Plan being received.
+The Department will aim to respond to the revised Audit Plan within 2 business days of the Audit Plan being received.